C Operator Precedence

 :) is parsed as if parenthesized: its precedence relative to

 When parsing an expression, an operator which is listed on some row will be bound tighter (as if by parentheses) to its arguments than any operator that is listed on a row further below it.
 For example, the expression *p++ is parsed as *(p++), and not as (*p)++.

 Operators that are in the same cell (there may be several rows of operators listed in a cell) are evaluated with the same precedence, in the given direction.
 For example, the expression a=b=c is parsed as a=(b=c), and not as (a=b)=c because of right-to-left associativity.

 Precedence and associativity are independent from order of evaluation.

 The C language standard doesn't specify operator precedence.
 It specifies the language grammar, and the precedence table is derived from it to simplify understanding.
-There is a part of the grammar that cannot be represented by a precedence table: assignment is never allowed to appear on the right hand side of a conditional operator, so e = a < d ? a++ : a = d is an expression that cannot be parsed, and therefore relative precedence of conditional and assignment operators cannot be described easily.
+There is a part of the grammar that cannot be represented by a precedence table: an assignment-expression is not allowed as the right hand operand of a conditional operator, so e = a < d ? a++ : a = d is an expression that cannot be parsed, and therefore relative precedence of conditional and assignment operators cannot be described easily.

 However, many C compilers use non-standard expression grammar where

 ?: is designated higher precedence than